 — MIT Technology Review (@techreview) November 27, 2022

-Data is the future, but also one of its biggest problems
+Data is the future, but it also has an impact

-The internet is essential for global progress, connectivity and development, but like air travel and fossil fuels, its uncontrolled growth is fast becoming a major contributor to the global climate problem.
+The internet is essential for global progress, connectivity and development, but like air travel and fossil fuels, its increased growth also contributes to the global climate problem.

 Policy-makers, tech companies and the wider digital industry alike will need to keep a close eye on maintaining the balance between data infrastructure’s advancement of climate innovation as well as its escalating environmental impact.

-The developed world therefore has a responsibility to curb unsustainable 5th utility data privilege, and choose more sustainable data consumption, storage and transmission options for the future of technology, people and well-being of the entire world.
+The world has a responsibility to choose more sustainable data consumption, storage and transmission options for the future of technology, people and well-being of the entire planet.

 Data is the future, but if we’re not careful with our use of it, what will that future look like?